andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

   <div class="active">Optimizing</div>
 </div>

-<h2>#5 Row Level Security</h2>
+<h2>#5 Row Level Security For Suppliers</h2>

-- In Postgres, we can limit access to certain rows using a policy
+- In Postgres, we can limit access to certain row data using a policy
+- We'll use our suppliers, and a new supplier_data table.
+- Verify we can create data as each user, and when we select all rows, we only see the rows we have access to

 DEMO